garrardkitchen/resume/content/blog/principles.md

 if (firstname = null)
 ```

-The compiler is more than happy allowing this above, as after all, it's an assignment and not a condition check as in above in the class constructor.
-By switching these around, you inherently avoid making this silly mistake.
+A .NET Compiler is more than happy allowing this above syntax, as after all, it's an **assignment operator** and not a **equality operator** as in above in the **class constructor**.
+By switching these around, you're making a positive pattern changing and _should_ avoid making this silly mistake again.

 ## [Do no more]()

-..., do no less (thank you XP!  _eXtreme Programming_)
+(and do no less - thank you _eXtreme Programming_!)

 ## [DRY]()